Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips Algorithms

-\eat{We can leverage the method in~\cite{counting_fl_2000} to count and traverse the entire plan space by assigning each plan a unique \textit{id}, starting from 1.
-Furthermore,} Cascade optimizers~\cite{cascade_go_1995} utilize a \textsc{memo} structure (\ie a forest of operator trees) to track all possible plans.
+\eat{We can leverage the method in~\cite{counting_fl_2000} to count and traverse the entire plan space by assigning to each plan a unique \textit{id}, starting from 1.
+Furthermore,} Cascade optimizers~\cite{cascade_go_1995} utilize a structure \textsc{memo} (\ie a forest of operator trees) to track all possible plans.
 A \textsc{memo} consists of a series of \textit{groups}, each of which contains a number of \textit{expressions}.
-An \textit{expression} is employed to represent a logical/physical operator.
-Figure~\ref{fig:memo} depicts an example of a \textsc{memo}, where each row represents a group and the square represents an \textit{expression} in it.
+An \textit{expression} is used to represent a logical/physical operator.
+Fig.~\ref{fig:memo} shows an example of \textsc{memo}, where each row represents a group and the square represents an \textit{expression} in it.
 Each expression is associated with an \textit{id} in the form of \textsf{`GroupID.ExpressionID'}, shown at the lower left corner (\eg 3.1, 2.1).
-The lower right corner of an expression shows the id(s) of the child group(s) it points to.
+The lower right corner of an expression shows the id(s) of the child group(s) to which it points.
 Different expressions in the same group are different operators that can achieve the same functionality.
-For example, both 3.1 (\textsf{HashJoin}) and 3.2 (\textsf{NTLoop}) implement the join operation.
+For example, both 3.1 (\texttt{HashJoin}) and 3.2 (\texttt{NTLoop}) implement the join operation.
 Suppose \textit{Group 3} is the \textit{root} group.
-When we traverse down from the expression in the root group, we can get a plan.
-For example the id sequence \textit{(3.1, 2.1, 1.1)} represents the plan \textsf{HashJoin[TableScan, TableScan]}.\eat{ If we change one of the expressions, we will get a different plan.} The upper right corner of each expression records the number of alternatives with this expression as the root node.
-For example, the number of expression 1.3 is 2, which includes \textit{1.3->1.1} and \textit{1.3->1.2}.
+By traversing down from the expression in the root group, we can get a plan.
+For example, the id sequence \textit{(3.1, 2.1, 1.1)} represents the plan \texttt{HashJoin[TableScan, TableScan]}.
+If we change one of the expressions, a different plan can be achieved.
+For example, suppose the child for \bcirclednumber{1} of expression 3.1 from 1.1 to 1.3 (as shown by the dotted line in Fig.~\ref{fig:memo}), we get a different plan \texttt{HashJoin[TableScan, Sort[TableScan]]} or \texttt{HashJoin[TableScan, Sort[indexScan]]}.
+The upper right corner of each expression records the number of alternatives with this expression as the root node.
+For example, the number of expression 1.3 is 2, which includes \textit{1.3$\rightarrow$1.1} and \textit{1.3$\rightarrow$1.2}.